Russell-Waterhouse/blog/content/post/trends.md

 was happening behind the scenes, but I understood enough to make working programs.
 I was interested, but not yet passionate.

-Assignments involved programs that calculated fibonacci sequences in a loop, converted decimals to roman numerals, made SVG/HTML files, and probably a few other things.
+Assignments involved programs that calculated Fibonacci sequences in a loop, converted decimals to Roman numerals, made SVG/HTML files, and probably a few other things.

 ## 2018: Robotics, Java, HTML, CSS

-### Robotics, January - April
+### Robotics, January-April
 In 2018, I took a course in University that required building and programming a robot in a group.
 Having the highest marks in the previous semester's CSC course, I became our group's programmer.